 Signs of a good quiche lorraine

 Quiche lorraine is one of the most famous dishes from Alsace, a region in eastern France that borders on Germany.
 It has a silky, creamy texture that wobbles gently as you cut into the quiche and bring a forkful to your mouth.

 Traditional quiche lorraine as Alsatians make it only contains an egg-cream custard and lardons.
 There’s no cheese, herbs, or green onions (yes, I know my picture above is an abomination but I enjoy the garnish of green onions).
 We’ll stick with the traditional recipe in this article because it simplifies the technique.
 But remember you can fill your quiche with whatever you like, and I share many ideas of my favorite fillings.

 Quiche lorraine is not for the fat phobic.
 It calls for a lot of milk and cream.
 The cream is mixed with eggs to form the melt-in-your-mouth custard.

 The ideal ratio of eggs to dairy is approximately one large egg to half a cup of milk or cream.

 In my version, I skipped the milk altogether and went all in on crème fraîche.
 I learned how to make crème fraîche from scratch and had to prove to Alex that I could finish the Costco-sized jug of heavy whipping cream that he insisted I not buy (yay, marriage).
-In the end, it was a terrific choice because crème fraîche turns out to be super easy to make (if you want the recipe, leave a comment to let me know).
+In the end, it was a terrific choice because crème fraîche turns out to be super easy to make.

 Alex remarked that the crème fraîche added a touch of acidity, which lightened up the heaviness of the custard.
 You can buy crème fraîche at Trader Joe’s and Whole Foods.
 I’ve seen crème fraîche sold at Costco at a big discount.